vocdoni/dvote-js/README.md

 ## Components

-### Entity Resolver
+### Entity

-Mainly used to query the metadata of an Entity on a ENS resolver, but also used to set and update its values.
+The entity API allows updating and querying the key-value fields of the Entity Resolver contract.
+On top of the key-value storage, lies a link to the entity's metadata, which is the human readable information about it.

-### Voting Process
+### Process

-Mainly used to query the metadata of a voting process within the contract instance.
-Also used to create votes, publish batches and get the encryption keys.
+Resembling the likes of a Unix process, a Vocdoni process contains a set of flags defining how an L2 governance process is conducted on the Vochain.

+In addition to the flags is the process metadata, which is the human readable content that voters will be prompted for making a choice.

 ### Gateway